biharkagaurav/kips/README.md

 When you believe your KIP is mature and ready to progress past the draft phase, you should do the following:

  - Open a PR changing the state of your KIP to 'Last Call'.
 An editor will review your draft and see if there is a rough consensus to move forward.
-If there are significant issues with the KIP - they may close the PR and request that you fix the issues in the draft before trying again.
+If there are significant issues with the KIP - they may close the PR and request that you fixed the issues in the draft before trying again.
  - Before moving to 'Last Call', a reference implementation of the KIP should be provided.

 ## KIP Status Terms